Ferzende

-Ferzende or Ferzende Beg (Kurdish: Ferzende Begê Hesenî, Turkish: Hasenanlı Ferzende Bey Muş - 1939; Qasr-e Qajar Prison, Tehran, Iran), was a Kurdish Heseni tribesman, soldier and politician.
+Ferzende or Ferzende Beg (Kurdish: Ferzende Begê Hesenî, Turkish: Hasenanlı Ferzende Bey born 1889 in Hınıs, Erzurum - 1939; Qasr-e Qajar Prison, Tehran, Iran), was a Kurdish Heseni tribesman, soldier and politician.

 Life

 Sheikh Said Rebellion

-Ferzende was born to mother Asiye and father Ahmed.
+Ferzende was born in Erciş to mother Asiye and father Ahmed.
 He participated in Sheikh Said Rebellion and fought in the region of Malazgirt.
 After the failure of the rebellion, he went to Iran with 150 men.
 Persian government demanded their disarmament.
 But because Ferzende rejected it, the armed conflict broke out between Kurdish and Iranian forces.
-In this conflict Şemseddin, who is one of the sons of Halid of Hesenan, Ferzende's father Suleiman Ahmed, Kerem of Zirkan, Abdulbaki and others were killed by the Iranian force.
+In this conflict Şemseddin, who is one of the sons of Halid of Hesenan, Ferzende's father Suleiman Ahmed, Kerem of Zirkan, Abdulbaki and others were killed by the Iranian forces.
 He was wounded during the same combat action.
-Survivors took shelter to Simko Shikak.
+The survivors took shelter with local Kurdish chieftain Simko Shikak.

 Ararat Rebellion

 In 1927, he returned to Turkey and participated in Ararat rebellion.
 He got involved in most of all battles and sabotage operations.
 In 1930, he was wounded during the Kurdish attack on Taşburun.
 After the failure of the rebellion, he passed the border and went to Iran.